 Electrons are considered to be symmetrically distributed around the nucleus.
 However, the electrons are also in continuous motion.
 At times, this movement allows the electrons to be concentrated in a certain region of space around the nucleus.

-This fluctuation in the electron cloud density creates dipoles in otherwise non-polar molecules.
+This fluctuation in the electron cloud density creates dipoles in otherwise non-polar atoms or molecules.
 As the electrons are negatively charged, the region where the electron density increases, acquires a partial negative charge, along with a corresponding partial positive charge where the electron density is reduced.
 The fluctuation is in relation to the normal, symmetric electronic cloud distribution.

 The dipole produced as a result of the fluctuation is referred to as the instantaneous or temporary dipole.
 When such a charge distribution is created, it will induce further dipoles in the neighboring polarizable molecules.